 Ketosis is achieved by eliminating sugar, sugary fruit, grains, bread, pasta, root vegetables and replacing them with non-starchy vegetables, meats, eggs, full creams, healthy oils, snacking on high fat – low carb nuts such as brasil Nuts, and mMacadamias, and a whole bunch of other high fat low carb foods.

 The Keto Diet is anything but boring.
 Once you conquer your addiction to sugars, you’ll be eating like Royalty.

 However, ketosis only occurs once the body no longer has the means to use carbohydrates or more pointedly glucose as its first choice energy source.
 Just one large dose of carbs will see you spiking your insulin, processing glucose and ceasing to be in ketosis.
 (Your body will always use carbs first).

-Therefore, it is imperative that you keep your carb intake below 30grams or less of net carbs (net carbs = total carbs – fiber carbs) per day to remain in ketosis.
+Therefore, it is imperative that you monitor what you eat and keep your carb intake below 30grams or less of net carbs (net carbs = total carbs – fiber carbs) per day to remain in ketosis.

 Some people will need to restrict their carbs to even less than that due to: